moonmaster36/floss/readme2.md

  Place floss.py in the root folder of your project directory.

 ## Instructions
-1. Run the program by specifying the input path and output path. (program speed may be adjusted with -s <speed>)
+1. Run the program by specifying the input path and output path. (use -s to adjust speed)
 2. Request data by writing a file path to chosen input file.
 3. Retrieve retrieve data by reading from chosen output file.